drigil/Raytracer/README.md

 # Raytracer
 Raytracer with capabilities to generate spheres and triangles and shade them using Blinn Phong shading.
 Shadows have been implemented as well.
 Materials can either be diffuse or dielectric.
+Dielectric materials have the option to follow Beer's Law and Schlick's Approximation.
+There is also the option to use jittered supersampling to smoothen out edges.
+Report with screenshots and explaining how each component works is attatched by the name Report.pdf